 Where to go on my journey back home, after much deliberation I chose Eyebrook Res, mainly due to the wader reports coming from there and its a place I hadn’t been to in numerous years, so Eyebrook it was.

-I parked in the Eyebrook Smokers Corner Car Park and from here you walk along the road that runs parallel with the reservoir, there is grass verges from which you can view the reservoir from in safety.
+I parked in the Eyebrook Smokers Corner Car Park from here you walk along the road that runs parallel with the reservoir, there’s a grass verge from which you can view the reservoir from in safety.

 At the inlet various waders were seen, these being Common Snipe, Ruff, Ringed Plover, Dunlin and Black tailed Godwit.
 Whilst here I had a brief look over the fields nearby and picked up on a pair of Yellowhammers along one of the hedgerows, also had Red kite and Raven.

 Making my way back to the car I picked up on Great Spotted Woodpecker and a few House Martins which were passing thru and a Linnet in one of the bushes on the reservoirs edge.